KDE/kmime/README.md

 There are two other content transfer encodings besides quoted printable and base64: **7-bit** and **8-bit**.
 7-bit is just a marker to indicate that no content transfer encoding is used.
-This is the case when the byte array is already completley in the 7-bit range, for example when writing English text using the US-ASCII charset.
+This is the case when the byte array is already completely in the 7-bit range, for example when writing English text using the US-ASCII charset.
 8-bit is also a marker to indicate that no content transfer encoding was used.
 This time, not because it was not necessary, but because of a special exception, byte values outside of the 7-bit range are allowed.
 For example, some SMTP servers support the